 To be eligible for a scholarship, applicants’ gross household income must fall in one of the following two categories:

-NOTE: Recipients making between 151-200% of Federal Poverty Guidelines get additional funding (in the form of a reduced fee), so they receive more support in total.
-They would pay $205 for the application with the fee reduction and this scholarship, while recipients making between 201-250% do not get a reduced fee and would pay $365.
+NOTE: Recipients making between 151-200% of Federal Poverty Guidelines get additional funding from USCIS (in the form of a reduced fee), so they receive the same total support as recipients whose household income is 201 – 350% of Federal Poverty Guidelines.

 Income and Residency